 The Schengen Area is a zone in which 26 European countries have abolished their internal borders to allow for free and unrestricted movement of people, while also adhering to common rules for controlling external borders and combating criminality by bolstering the common judicial system and police cooperation.

-A Schengen visa is a document issued by a Schengen State that allows you to:
+A Schengen visa is a document issued by a Schengen State that allows:

 Austria lies in central Europe and is surrounded by eight countries, which is more than most other European countries.
 Its city, Vienna, is still one of the most popular tourist attractions in Europe.